nci/scores/docs/paper.md

 The Jive verification metrics have been used by [@Griffiths:2017], [@Foley:2020], [@Taggart:2022b], [@Taggart:2022c] and [@Taggart:2022d].

-`scores` has arisen from, and now supports, the Jive verification system. `scores` includes mathematical functions from Jive and is intended to modularise these functions and make them available as an open source package.
+`scores` has arisen from the Jive verification system. `scores` includes mathematical functions from Jive and is intended to modularise these functions and make them available as an open source package.

 `scores` has been used to explore user-focused approaches to evaluating probabilistic and categorical forecasts [@loveday2023userfocused].